Attila Balázs: Career

 At the 2023 US Open he also entered with protected ranking, replacing Denis Shapovalov after his withdrawal due to injury, but lost to former US Open champion Daniil Medvedev in straight sets in a little over an hour.

 In February 2024, Balázs announced that he would retire from professional tennis.

+In September 2026, the Hungarian returned to pro tennis, playing ITF doubles events in his home country.

 Personal life

 His older brother, György Balázs, was also a tennis player, and the pair have played doubles together, winning five ITF doubles titles between 2007 and 2010.